Homemade Chocolate Covered Cherries

-Chocolate covered cherries have always been one of my favorite candies.
+Chocolate covered cherries have always been one of my favorite candies but they hold a specific kind of childhood magic for me.
 As a kid, I loved the store bought boxes, and I will admit I used to sneak cherries from the bottom layer of the box so my parents wouldn’t notice.
-What a trickster!

-A bitten chocolate cordial with a pink cherry filling sits in a paper cup on a wooden surface.
+A bitten chocolate covered cherry with a pink cherry filling sits in a paper cup on a wooden surface.
 In the background, a dish holds more chocolate candies.

-If you already love cherry cordials, you are going to be obsessed with these.
-And if you think you do not like cherry cordials, I truly believe this recipe could change your mind.
-They are also beautiful.
-The kind of candy your friends will assume came from a specialty chocolate shop, not your kitchen.
+If you are already a fan of cherry cordials, you are going to be obsessed with these.
+Even if you think you don’t like them, I truly believe this recipe could change your mind.
+They turn out so beautiful that your friends will assume they came from a specialty chocolate shop rather than your own kitchen.

 Cherry cordial supplies including chocolate, canned cherries, powdered fondant, and plastic candy mold